centreon/centreon-documentation/en/releases/centreon-core.md

 - Added a chapter to enable firewalld and rules example to improve security
 - Added a chapter to enable Fail2ban to improve security
-- Added a chapter to move a collector from one server to another
+- Added a chapter to move a poller from one server to another

 #### Security